azad25/homeflix-wifi/README.md

 Transform your media collection into a professional streaming platform!
 HomeFlix is a full-featured streaming platform that automatically organizes and streams your movies and TV shows with a beautiful, responsive interface.
 Search movies from directly TMDB and get updated on new movies or tv shows, trailers.

-## 🎉 **NEW in Version 2.0: Integrated Torrent Downloads!**
+## 🎉 **NEW in Version 2.5-Stable: Professional Subtitle Management!**

+**Complete subtitle ecosystem with OpenSubtitles integration!** HomeFlix now features professional subtitle management with automatic downloads, multi-language support, and seamless integration with the world's largest subtitle database.

+## 🎬 **Previous: Version 2.0 - Integrated Torrent Downloads**

-**Download movies directly from TMDB pages with one click!** HomeFlix now includes a complete torrent download system with real-time progress tracking, automatic library integration, and professional UI.
+**Download movies directly from TMDB pages with one click!** HomeFlix includes a complete torrent download system with real-time progress tracking, automatic library integration, and professional UI.

 ![HomeFlix Interface](/preview_0.png)
 ![HomeFlix Interface](/preview-2.png)